phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.add_figure.md

      [phoebe.parameters.figure](phoebe.parameters.figure.md) module.
 * `figure` (string, optional): name of the newly-created figure.
-* `overwrite` (boolean, optional, default=False): whether to overwrite an existing component with the same `figure` tag.
+* `overwrite` (boolean, optional, default=False): whether to overwrite an existing figure with the same `figure` tag.
 If False, an error will be raised.
-* `return_overwrite` (boolean, optional, default=False): whether to include
+* `return_changes` (bool, optional, default=False): whether to include
-    removed parameters due to `overwrite` in the returned ParameterSet.
+    changed/removed parameters in the returned ParameterSet, including the removed parameters due to `overwrite`.
-    Only applicable if `overwrite` is True.
 * `**kwargs`: default values for any of the newly-created parameters (passed directly to the matched callabled function).